jday54/eecs497-project/README.md

 Ideas:

+TODO:
-- reminder based on timer vs tabs opening
+- work on debugging report
-- tags to group things to memorize
 - starter sets of things to memorize
 - Add more stuff to quiz feature
+- display based on tags

+- style checkboxes ??
+- reminder based on timer vs tabs opening ??
-- Make tag element a list so a notecard can have multiple tags
+- Make tag element a list so a notecard can have multiple tags ??

 https://stackoverflow.com/questions/20188792/is-there-any-way-to-insert-action-buttons-in-notification-in-google-chrome/20190702